cplusedition/bot-swift/BotKit/README.md

 XCTestObservation.
 See BuilderBase.swift in the BotKitBuild project for an example.

-**NOTE** Your builder should derive from both XCTestCase and IBuilder.
+**NOTE** Your builder should extends XCTestCase and implements IBasicBuilder.
 See BuilderBase.swft in the BotKitBuild project for an example.

 **NOTE** This is not a full-fledged build system or a library for standalone